Exciting news to share right here, NC Born has been nominated for a Liebster Award! Now, how cool is that?

 I just can’t get my brain wrapped around why people would spend their hard-earned dollars on something that truly looks like trash.

-We have some jeans and shorts with rips and tears in them, and they are probably the most comfortable jeans any of us have.
-But, we bought those jeans new, with no holes and rips.
+Now believe me, we have some jeans and shorts with rips and tears in them, and they are probably the most comfortable jeans any of us have.
+But, we bought those jeans with no holes and rips.
 We have worn them to the point of rips and tears, that’s why we were out shopping for new jeans and shorts.
 Why would we pay good, hard-earned money for something that looks worse than what we are already trying to replace.

-This is not a teen-age hipster thing, it’s the lack of knowing the value of a dollar.
+I really do not believe that this is a teen-age hipster thing.
+I am concerned that it is the lack of knowing the value of a dollar.

-Don’t waste your money, don’t buy things from a store that you could get from a dumpster.
+Please, don’t waste your money, don’t buy things from a store that you could get from a dumpster.
 Not that I am promoting dumpster diving.
-I’m just saying don’t let these rich designers in a show room somewhere dictate to you what you will wear and then pull this kind of junk.
+I’m just saying don’t let these designers in a show room somewhere dictate to you what you will wear and then pull this kind of junk.

 Think………… that’s what I’m saying.